mkvlrn/template-nest/README.md

 - biome is objectively faster and overall a better choice over eslint+prettier
 - no weird build-then-run-dev flow, tsx runs the dev code
 - people still using jest should... reconsider
-- building the right way with vite
-- any kind of code generation is ass, but nestjs's cli is particularly terrible, so dependencies for that and the nest-cli.json file are gone - just add files yourself, I promise you'll be fine
+- any kind of code generation is ass, but nestjs's cli is _particularly_ terrible, so dependencies for that and the nest-cli.json file are gone - just add files yourself, I promise you'll be fine
 - overall it's just as opinionated, but a tad cleaner, stricter, and modernized

 Just check what is in it, it't not that different from what you'd get with nestjs-cli.